 Manager as Coach

 Coaching is a powerful style of leadership for developing people and enhancing business performance.
-With the rapid changes at workplaces, keeping employees’ committed and motivated during tough economic times seems like a tall task, especially after downsizing or programme cutbacks.
-It is evident that the very survival and success of any organization depends on the human capital: people are highly knowledgeable, versatile, innovative and mobile.
-Their skills and talents are the currency of competitiveness, and companies who hope to retain their services need to recognize that these individuals expect greater personal choice, autonomy and an active voice in the management of their workplace.
+Especially, with the rapid changes at workplaces, keeping employees’ committed and motivated during tough economic times seems like a tall task, especially after downsizing or programme cutbacks.
+Hence, it is evident that the very survival and success of any organisation depends on the human capital: people are highly knowledgeable, versatile, innovative and mobile.
+And, their skills and talents are the currency of competitiveness, and companies who hope to retain their services need to recognise that these individuals expect greater personal choice, autonomy and an active voice in the management of their workplace.
 A good coach knows that.

 The days of the command-and-control style of leadership are long over.
-Leaders are required to engage the energy and thoughts of their teams in order to make them commit totally to a given course of action.
-The process of coaching is ongoing and lifelong as learning is one of the few activities that one must frequently be engaged in as leaders sustain competitiveness through people development.
+Hence, leaders are required to engage the energy and thoughts of their teams in order to make them commit totally to a given course of action.
+Moreover, the process of coaching is ongoing and lifelong as learning is one of the few activities that one must frequently be engaged in as leaders sustain competitiveness through people development.

 My experience is clear: If leaders get feedback, follow-up, and involve their co-workers in the change process, they get better.
 Marshall Goldsmith

-For managers wishing to acquire confidence as Coach-manager, practicing feedback skills, both giving and receiving, is a good place to start.
+For managers wishing to acquire confidence as a coaching manager, practicing feedback skills, both giving and receiving, is a good place to start.

 Understanding Coaching: Coaching helps you to bring out the potential in your staff.
 The coaching process closes the gap between individuals’ or teams’ present level of performance and the desired one.
 This can happen within a single coaching session, or over a long cycle of sessions.
 As a coach-manager, you will develop your staff by mutually assessing performance, discussing the present situation, defining achievable goals, exploring new initiatives, and supporting your coachee in his plan of action.
 Coaching refers both to specific skills and encouragement of long-term development.

-Why coach: By coaching, managers release their own time, improve staff’s performance and enhance productivity of their organizations.
-Coach and delegate more, and supervise less, to boost productivity and help team members fulfil their potential.
+Why coaching: By coaching, managers release their own time, improve staff’s performance and enhance productivity of their organisations.
+Hence, coach and delegate more, and supervise less, to boost productivity and help team members fulfil their potential.

 Selecting a coaching style: Sometimes people like clear directions and definite answers to their question.
 At times, we want to be involved in a dialogue about our own development and goals.
 Select the style most appropriate for the coachee.